gramineproject/graphene/README.rst

 Graphene is *not a production-ready software* (yet)
 ===================================================

-We are still in a process of transition from a research proof-of-concept into a more reliable piece of software.
-The most important problems (which include major security issues) are tracked in
+Graphene is at a point where it is functionally ready for testing and development, but there are some known security issues that require more attention.
+The effort to review and harden security of Graphene is ongoing.
+Our roadmap is to address the remaining production blockers roughly by the fall of 2021.
+Of course, with additional help from the community, we can meet these milestones sooner!

-`#1544 (Production blockers) <https://github.com/oscarlab/graphene/issues/1544>`__.
+The most important problems (which include major security issues) are tracked in `#1544 (Production blockers) <https://github.com/oscarlab/graphene/issues/1544>`__.
 You should read it before installing and using Graphene.